 The Colombia resident visa is intended for foreigners who wish to live full-time in Colombia.
 We provide 2022 updates to the Colombia resident visa rules

-Colombia is in the process of changing its Colombian visa rules, which reportedly goes into effect on December 15, 2017.
-So, the existing resident (RE) visa in Colombia will become an R visa.
+Colombia changed its Colombian visa rules in late 2017, which went into effect on December 15, 2017.
+So, the previous resident (RE) visa in Colombia became an R visa in late 2017.

-    The cost for the new R visa is $443 USD, which is higher than the previous RE visa, which was $435 USD.
-So, the new Colombia resident visa cost is somewhat higher.
+The cost for the current R visa is $443 USD, which is higher than the previous RE visa, which was $435 USD.
+So, the current Colombia resident visa cost is somewhat higher than the previous.

-    The new resident (R) visa, which will be offered in December in Colombia is similar to the current RE visa.
+The resident (R) visa, which started to be offered in Colombia in December 2017 is similar to the previous RE visa.
 There are five categories of the new R visas: